 Given that some people change jobs on an almost annual basis in today’s economy, one of the common hurdles for the modern worker is the resignation letter.

-Whether you’ve been recruited into a new position or have found the next rung in your career ladder, the ability to write a competent resignation letter is a necessary skill.
+Whether you’ve been recruited into a new position or have found the next rung in your career ladder, the ability to write a professional resignation letter is a necessary skill.

 There’s a whirlwind of emotions and obligations that occur when you decide to quit a job, but that’s not an excuse for neglecting to submit a resignation letter.
-Your team, and your manager, deserve a fair two-weeks’ notice in order to process your announcement and prepare for their own next steps.
+Your team, and your manager, deserve a fair two-week notice in order to process your announcement and prepare for their own next steps.
 So, in order to give them a professional notice, read on to learn how to write a resignation letter.

 How to Write a Resignation Letter: Dos and Don’ts